monikakopec/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?
-I created a new factor variable with two levels ï¿½ ï¿½weekdayï¿½ and ï¿½weekendï¿½ indicating whether a given date is a weekday or weekend day and linked this with our data.
+I created a new factor variable with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day and linked this with our data.

 ```r
 part_week<-rep("weekday", length(data_new$date))